“(T)oday more than ever, there is no theory without utopia. Otherwise, a person is content to record what he sees before

 Critical Urban Studies

-The aim of is to carry out a theoretically-informed (visual) ethnographic study.
+My aim is to carry out a theoretically-informed (here, mostly visual) ethnographic study.
 The idea is to look for pathways from ethnography of the market to world conditions and back again.

 The larger general theoretical framework for this study is critical urban studies, but with focus on daily lives of people at the market.